meh/rust-hwaddr/README.md

 HwAddr
 ======
-Hardware addresses with access to the producer database.
+Hardware addresses with optional access to the producer database.

 Building
 --------
-Building requires either providing a local database or letting the builder download one.
+Optionally the database of producers to find out who produces a certain MAC address can be compiled in by enabling the `database` feature.
+Keep in mind this database adds up to the final binary around 7MB.

 By default a database is provided and used, otherwise there are a couple options.